 Obviously, the pup is not going to receive proper treatment unless the condition is recognized.
 The first step is hearing the murmur.

 As mentioned, murmur is the sound made by turbulent blood flow.
 In other words, a murmur is a sound which might or might not indicate heart disease.
 Puppies under age six months sometimes demonstrate what are called “innocent murmurs,” which simply represent temporary turbulent blood flow.
-Innocent murmur should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
-Prior to age six months, diagnostics may be difficult to interpret depending on the patient’s size.
+Innocent murmurs should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
+This does not mean that you should wait until the puppy is six months of age to attempt diagnosis.
+The sooner a diagnosis is made, the sooner treatment can begin and a valid prognosis can be given.
+There are some size limitations with regard to the equipment needed to assess the puppy, however.
+Your veterinarian will guide you as to when it is best to pursue the next step in diagnostics.

 Open heart surgery is uncommonly performed in dogs but it is possible to surgically excise the collar of scarring that is narrowing the outflow tract.
 One would think this would solve the whole problem but in fact resulting survival times are similar to those for dogs simply taking atenolol.